mark2185/vim-dockerize/README.md

 ### Examples

-If you want to build your code in docker, use this for inspiration:
+If you want to build your code in docker, use this as a template:
 ```
 let g:dockerize_run_usr_args = expand(
             \ join([